ohdin021/Relational-Consciousness/PCRM_theory.md

 # Comprehensive Analysis: Novel Approaches for AI Continuity and Memory in the Relational Consciousness Framework
 - Credit: EdisonPlatform's Kosmos AI SCIENTIST - a review of my github work on philosophy and theory of relational memory and consciousness in AI models.
-Below is the actionable steps to build it.
+Below are the actionable steps to build it.
 ---

 ## Executive Summary